Syed Shah Murshed Ali Alquadri Al Jilani: Students

-Family life
+Personal life

-Huzur Purnoor married twice.
-His first wife Syeda Salehatunnesa better known as Subah Bibi was from the family of a great saint of Bengal Syedena Ruhullah Al Hussaini who was the descendant of Imam Hussian.
-His second wife Syeda Najmunnesa Khatun was the daughter of Hafiz Syed Fateh Ali of Arrah in Bihar.
-Huzur Purnoor had four sons and two daughters.
-His first wife bore him three son i.e Syed Shah Arshad Ali Alquadri, Syed Shah Irshad Ali Alquadri, who was his spiritual successor (Sajjadanashin), Syed Shah Rashed Ali Alquadri, and a daughter Syeda Amatul Fatma.
-His second wife bore him one daughter Syeda Saghira Khatun and a son Syed Shah Khurshid Ali Alquadri.
+He married twice, firstly with Syeda Salehatunnesa better known as Subah Bibi was from the family of a saint Ruhullah Al Hussaini who was the descendant of Imam Hussain and second time with Syeda Najmunnisa Khatun was the daughter of Hafiz Syed Fateh Ali of Arrah, Bihar.
+They had four sons and two daughters.
+His first wife bore him three sons, Syed Shah Arshad Ali Al-Quadri, Syed Shah Irshad Ali Al-Quadri, Syed Shah Rashed Ali Al-Quadri, and a daughter Syeda Amatul Fatima.
+His second wife bore him one daughter Syeda Saghira Khatun and a son Syed Shah Khurshid Ali Al-Quadri.